Documentation

 Source vs scene time

-A video layer carries a video clip: a source range plus a scene range.
-The Video timeline row shows the clip's scene start / end and a source-start trim.
-Dragging the body moves the clip in scene time; dragging the left edge trims into the source; dragging the right edge truncates the rendered length.
+Each clip carries a source range plus a scene range.
+Dragging the bar's body moves the clip in scene time; dragging the left edge trims into the source; dragging the right edge truncates the rendered length.
+Clips snap to the standard timeline targets (other clips' edges, span edges, keyframes, pulses, playhead).

 End behavior